 Data in tables is collected and presented in an infinite variety of ways, so no ranking should be taken as an absolute.

-Please note that St Olave’s does not contribute results to the KS2 league tables because pupils do not sit SATs.
+Please note that St Peter's 8-13 does not contribute results to the KS2 league tables because pupils do not sit SATs.

 The difference between ranking by pupil, and ranking by entry

 Ranking by pupil means that you will see the average score for each pupil in the school.
 Ranking by entry means that you will see the average score for each exam sat in the school.

 If a school routinely enters pupils for a large number of exams – perhaps 11 or 12 GCSEs instead of 10, or four or five A-Levels instead of three – individual pupils will amass a much larger number of points, and the school will perform well in any table that ranks by pupil.
 As in the example above, three strong results at A-Level will appear lower down than four or five poorer results.
 Depending on the school, average point scores can be increased by a few pupils doing large numbers of exams, and / or passing them well.
 This can mask pupils lower down who are performing less well.

 Ranking by entry is more useful, because it shows the average number of points gained in each exam.
 The higher the number of points per entry, the better the average pass mark at that school.